samanthajanet548-lab/myosa-official/ergonomic-biomechanics-and-active-feedback-system.md

 * **Environment Module:** Monitors ambient light, pressure, and temperature, issuing warnings via buzzer and OLED display in low-light conditions.

 ## Features
+### 1. Posture Correction
+- An accelerometer sensor is strapped to the user's shoulder and the system calibrates when the user sits with the correct posture.
+- If slouching is detected: buzzer sounds and the **laptop screen blacks out**.
+The user can resume their laptop work only if they return to correct posture.
+- Unlike mobile‑notification systems, the user must physically sit back straight for the buzzer to stop and the screen to become normal again.
+- Ensures **active compliance** rather than passive reminders.
+- Targets **freelancers and laptop users** to help prevent **lumbar spine pain** and **cervicogenic headaches**